celbaz/Foodist/README.md

 * Given the complexity of this application, I have chosen to call `ApiServices` directly.
 If this were a production application, I would add a layer of abstraction to leave the project with flexibility to switch the underlying request library.
+* In a production application I would call the search api via a backend service.
+Currently, due to the project requirements I have hardcoded the foursquare restaurant category id but, this will make things painful in the long term if in the future we wanted to allow users to filter by category.